uswds/web-components/README.md

 > [!CAUTION]
 > Work on the next version of the Design System is happening in this repo.
-The code in this repository is not yet ready for production use
+The code in this repository is not yet ready for production use.

 # USWDS Web Components